Marcopolo1975/portfolio-project-4/README.md

 ![header](docs/images/posts1.png) ![header](docs/images/posts.png)

-- The landing  page displays 6 Posts with images and title and few lines of details. with a status of published with the most recent recipes displayed first.
+- The landing  page displays 6 Posts with images and title and few lines of details. with a status of published with the most recent posts displayed first.
 - The Post cards are paginated after every 6 Posts.
 - Each card displays the Post image, Title and Author name and created date.
 - Clicking anywhere inside the post card or Read more button will take you directly to that posts's detailed page.